JetStream AI Recognition

 Recognition: The Foundation Of JetStream

-How does Recognition work?
+How Does Recognition Work?

-The JetStream Recognition software is very simple to use.
+JetStream Recognition is very simple to use.
 From the intuitive dashboard you can select the kind of recognition you are looking for from a wide range of pre-trained options, including many languages and historical documents.

 No further training is required!
 Start uploading documents, select the correct workflow you just configured and you're ready to go.